I was brought up in a typical Chinese family.

 Your colleague had been humble-bragging about how his insurance plan is making him bankrupt.

-You consulted with a financial adviser on your ideal financial protection portfolio and got a shock when you saw the final figure of the premium.
+You consulted with a financial advisor on your ideal financial protection portfolio and got a shock when you saw the final figure of the premium.

 Obviously, you cannot afford insurance with your measly pay and sky-high expenses.